The NOMAS Model for Batterer Programs website is just what I expected . . . cutting edge!

 Executive Director, South Peninsula Haven House

 Mental Health professionals tend to view behaviors as rooted in individual pathology and/or family dysfunction.
 The New York Model for Batterer Programs reminds us that individual behaviors may just as likely be rooted in oppressive systems and powerful social/cultural norms.
 This has far reaching implications about how all of us need to respond to men’s violence against women.
-The NY Model has dramatically altered my private practice, my teaching, my supervision and my leadership as clinical director of a family service agency.
+The NOMAS Model has dramatically altered my private practice, my teaching, my supervision and my leadership as clinical director of a family service agency.

 – Dr. Gail K. Golden, Ed.
 D., LCSW, Author, Trainer, Therapist

 Clinical Director, VCS Inc. – New City, NY

 I became a staff member in a NOMAS Model batterer program after many years of representing women seeking to leave their abusers.
 When I had questions about the material in the staff trainings I attended, I found myself wondering about what the clients in my law practice would say.
 Invariably I realized that everything I was learning was compatible with what they would tell me.
 This fully confirmed to me the validity of the perspective we teach.

 Scared To Leave Afraid To Stay: Paths From Family Violence to Safety – Westchester County, NY

 I found the nymbp.org site well organized and easy to navigate – an accomplishment in itself.
 There is much instructive and thought-provoking information here.
 I can't say that I fully endorse all the content or assumptions, but they raise a challenge that batterer programs need to consider.

 Research Director, Mid-Atlantic Addiction Training Institute (MAATI) Indiana University of Pennsylvania – Indiana, PA